Complete reducibility and subgroups of exceptional algebraic groups: Reductive algebraic groups

-Taking inspiration from the theory of Lie groups, one can construct a Lie algebra $\g=\Lie(G)$ from a linear algebraic group $G$ which affords a representation of $G$ through an \emph{adjoint action}.
-Since maximal tori in $G$ are conjugate, the collection of weights of $T$ on $\Lie(G)$ does not depend on the choice of $T$.
-The zero weight-space is $\Lie(T)$, and the non-zero weights are called \emph{roots} and form the \emph{root system} which is denoted $\Phi:=\Phi(G,T)$.
+Taking inspiration from the theory of Lie groups, one can construct a Lie algebra $\g=\Lie(G)$ from $G$ which affords a representation of $G$ through an \emph{adjoint action}.
+Since maximal tori in $G$ are conjugate, the collection of weights of a maximal torus $T$ on $\Lie(G)$ does not depend on the choice of $T$.
+The zero weight-space is $\Lie(T)$, and when $G$ is reductive, the non-zero weights are called \emph{roots} and form the \emph{root system} which is denoted $\Phi = \Phi(G,T)$.
+Also by the conjugacy of maximal tori, the isomorphism type of the Weyl group $W(G)$ is independent of $T$, and $W(G)$ acts naturally on $X(T)$ and $\Phi(G,T)$.

 A reductive group $G$ has a maximal connected soluble subgroup $B$ called a \emph{Borel subgroup} which by Borel's fixed point theorem is unique up to conjugacy in $G$.
-A Borel subgroup decomposes as $B=US$ where $U = \RR_u(B)$ (a maximal connected unipotent subgroup of $G$) and $S$ is a maximal torus of $G$.
+This decomposes as $B=US$, where $U = \RR_u(B)$ is a maximal connected unipotent subgroup of $G$, and $S$ is a maximal torus of $G$.
 When $S=T\subseteq B$, the set of roots $\Phi(B,T)$ contains exactly half the elements of $\Phi(G,T)$ and defines a positive system $\Phi^+\subset \Phi$.
-Moreover, $\Phi$ has a \emph{base of simple roots} $\Delta$: this is a minimal subset of $\Phi^+$ from which all elements of $\Phi^+$ can be obtained as non-negative integer sums.
+Moreover, $\Phi$ has a \emph{base of simple roots} $\Delta$: a minimal subset of $\Phi^+$ from which all elements of $\Phi^+$ are obtained as non-negative integer sums.
 We call $|\Delta|$ the \emph{semisimple rank} of $G$.
-One can define a Killing form on the $\mathbb{R}$-linear span of the roots; the resulting lengths of the simple roots and angles between them determine the Dynkin diagram of $G$.
+One can define a scalar product (the Killing form) on the $\mathbb{R}$-linear span of the roots; the Dynkin diagram of $G$ then encodes the resulting lengths and relative angles of the simple roots.